You've got the ideas and the talent. But your songs are still trapped in your head.

 - Tell your people: "This is my writing time.
 Please don't interrupt unless something's on fire."

-Consistency beats brilliance.
-Daily, protected practice time rewires your brain to expect songwriting as part of your rhythm, not as a rare, divine event.
+Consistency is the whole game here.
+Daily, protected practice time rewires your brain to treat songwriting as a normal part of your day.

 3. Build a Song Seed Bank